 “Our approach is focused on a depth of engagement and is founded on research into our audiences’ needs, recognising that repeat opportunities to interact with science are more effective than one-off events however inspirational.

-“We have a strong financial foundation, but as an independent charity which receives no government funding we need additional finance to maximise our impact, particularly among children and under-served communities.
+“We have a strong financial foundation, but as an independent charity which receives no core government funding we need additional finance to maximise our impact, particularly among children and under-served communities.
 By adding new supporters to our existing loyal community, we can help even more people to develop their own lifelong journey with science.”

 The strategy launched today sets out a new Royal Institution vision, to inspire everyone to think more deeply about science and its place in our lives; and a new mission to build on our heritage to create opportunities for everyone to discover, discuss and critically examine science and how it shapes the world around us.